Foundations of MIMO Radar Detection Aided by Reconfigurable Intelligent Surfaces: Introduction

-The bottom line of the current studies is that suitably deployed \glspl{ris} modify the wireless channel response, thus providing novel degrees of freedom to design wireless systems.
-In this context, we aim at investigating if and under which conditions the \glspl{ris} may boost the performance of a radar, by focusing on the classical target detection problem.
-With reference to the scenarios outlined in Fig.~\ref{fig:system}, we first derive a truly general and novel signal model, wherein a \gls{mimo} radar transmits a set of orthogonal waveforms and, assisted by a \emph{forward} and/or a \emph{backward} \gls{ris}, verifies the presence/absence of a prospective target in a given resolution cell under inspection.
-The considered model includes mono-static, bi-static, \gls{los}, and \gls{nlos} radar configurations and accounts for the presence of up to four paths from the transmitter to the prospective target to the receiver.
-Also, we distinguish among the two relevant situations that the forward and backward \glspl{ris} are in the near or far-field of the transmitter and receiver, respectively.
+With reference to the scenarios outlined in Fig.~\ref{fig:system}, we first derive a novel signal model, wherein the \gls{mimo} radar transmits a set of orthogonal waveforms and, assisted by a \emph{forward} and/or a \emph{backward} \gls{ris} operating as a reflecting mirror, verifies the presence/absence of a prospective target in a given location under inspection.
+The model includes monostatic, bistatic, \gls{los}, and \gls{nlos} radar configurations and accounts for the presence of up to four paths from the transmitter to the prospective target to the receiver.
+Also, we distinguish among the two relevant situations that the forward and backward \glspl{ris} are in the near- or far-field of the radar transmitter and receiver, respectively.

-Next, we derive the \gls{glrt} receiver with respect to the unknown target response and tackle the design of the phase shifts of the reflecting elements by maximizing the target detection probability for a fixed probability of false alarm: interestingly, the optimization problem turns out to be {\em separable}, i.e., the forward and backward \glspl{ris} can be designed independently.
-Also, if the forward (backward) \gls{ris} and radar transmitter (receiver) are in each other's far-field the optimum phase shifts are found in closed form; instead, in a near-field situation, the optimization problem is strongly NP-hard in general and is approximately solved through either an alternate maximization or by resorting to a convex relaxation.
+Next, we derive the \gls{glrt} receiver with respect to the unknown target response and tackle the design of the phase shifts introduced by the reflecting elements by maximizing the target detection probability for a fixed probability of false alarm: interestingly, the optimization problem turns out to be {\em separable}, i.e., the forward and backward \glspl{ris} can be designed independently.
+Also, if the forward (backward) \gls{ris} and radar transmitter (receiver) are in each other's far-field the optimum phase shifts are found in closed form; instead, in a near-field situation, the optimization problem is strongly NP-hard in general and can be approximately solved through an alternate maximization or by resorting to a convex relaxation.
 Interestingly, this latter approach provides a randomized solution whose expected value is at least $\pi/4\approx 0.785$ times the optimum.
-The special case in which the radar is mono-static and there is only one \gls{ris} providing a forward and a backward indirect path is also examined, and an ad-hoc algorithm to select the phase shift of each reflecting element is proposed.
+The special case in which the radar is monostatic and the same \gls{ris} provides both a forward and a backward indirect path is also examined, and an ad-hoc algorithm to select the phase shift of each reflecting element is proposed.